-• Student is referred to office and takes completed orange slip (with comment).
-If student is unwilling to go to the office, another student should be sent with the slip and Admin will come to assist.
+• Student is referred to Administration and takes completed Orange Slip (with comment).
+If student is unwilling to go to Administration, another student should be sent with the slip and Admin will come to assist.

 • Student is provided with calm down time if needed.
 When student is in the Yellow Zone, the details of the incident will be discussed calmly and witnesses will be spoken to if needed.